Category Archives: Pop Culture

 Who has the more piercing stare?
 The Black Cat (1934)

 The Black Cat may be one of the darkest, most twisted films of the 1930s, and merits a mention here even if it has nothing to do with the classic Universal monsters.
-(And it has one of the most classic lines from any Universal horror move.
+(And it has one of the most classic lines from any Universal horror movie.
 When the goings-on are dismissed by the young hero as “superstitious baloney,” Lugosi remarks ominously “Superstitious…perhaps.
 Baloney…perhaps not.”)

 The follow-up, The Raven (July 1935), also has nothing to do with the first shared universe, but has a little more to do with Poe than its predecessor.
 Lugosi has the madman part here, playing a deeply disturbed plastic surgeon with a Poe fixation, to the point that he has a stuffed raven on his desk.
 Oh, and he’s also replicated the pit and its bladed pendulum in an extensive torture chamber in his basement.
 When a Handsome Young Couple™ (and her father) enter his web, terror ensues.
 Karloff is the B-story — a murderer on the run who asks Lugosi to alter his appearance.
 Lugosi does — horribly disfiguring the criminal, promising to change it back only after he does his bidding.